MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-urs-service-scheduling.md

 > [!IMPORTANT]
-> If you are a new customer who is using the Service Scheduling feature for the first time, see [Install and enable the new Service Scheduling experience](#install-and-enable-the-new-service-scheduling-experience) to know how you can get the new experience </br> </br>
+> If you are a new customer who is using the Service Scheduling feature for the first time, see [Avail the new Service Scheduling experience](#avail-the-new-service-scheduling-experience) to know how you can get the new experience </br> </br>
 If you have been using the legacy Service Scheduling feature from Service Management, see [Configure the new Service Scheduling experience](#configure-the-new-service-scheduling-experience) to know how you can upgrade and configure the new experience.

 ## About the new Service Scheduling experience